 Revenue Recognition-Revenue from license fees are recorded when persuasive evidence of an arrangement exists, title has passed or services have been rendered, a price is fixed and determinable, and collection is reasonably assured.
-We may generate revenue from product sales, technology licenses, collaborative research and development arrangements, and research grants.
+The Company may generate revenue from product sales, technology licenses, collaborative research and development arrangements, and research grants.
 Revenue under technology licenses and collaborative agreements typically consists of nonrefundable and/or guaranteed technology license fees, collaborative research funding and various milestone and future product royalty or profit-sharing payments.

-Revenue associated with research and development funding payments under collaborative agreements is recognized ratably over the relevant periods specified in the agreement, generally the research and development period.
+Payments under collaborative research and development agreements are recognized as revenue ratably over the relevant periods specified in the agreement, generally the period during which research and development is conducted.
 Revenue from up-front license fees, milestones and product royalties are recognized as earned based on the completion of the milestones and product sales, as defined in the respective agreements.
 Payments received in advance of recognition as revenue are recorded as deferred revenue.